VladimirAlexiev/RailDataForum2025-SPARQL/improving-era-shacl.md

 ```

 Notes:

 - You may notice we used `distinct` in the target query but no `distinct` in the constraint query.
   The reason is that the same `$this` may have several track pairs in violation, and we want to report all of them.
   While `distinct` is an expensive operation, the set of violating nodes is expected to be small, so it's ok to use it.
 - Depending on how the validation engine populates `sh:message`,
   it may need to be moved into the `SPARQLConstraint`
-- Nominally, `SPARQLTarget` is part of SHACL Advanced while `SPARQLConstraint` is part of SHACL basic.
+- Nominally, [SPARQLTarget](https://www.w3.org/TR/shacl-af/#h-sparqltarget) is part of SHACL Advanced while [SPARQLConstraint](https://www.w3.org/TR/shacl/#example-sparql-constraint) is part of SHACL basic.
   However, all validation engines that implement the one SPARQL feature are also likely to implement the other,
   so there is little harm in using SPARQL targeting.
+  - For example, out of the engines tested by [6]
+    `jena, maplib, pyshacl, rdf4j, topbraid` support `SPARQLTarget` [9],
+    `corese, rdfunit` are no longer being maintained,
+    and I've posted an issue [10] for `dotnet_rdf` to implement this feature.

 ## Constraints for SKOS Properties